grafana/opentelemetry-workshop/site/docs/lab3/introduction.md

 sidebar_position: 1
 ---

-# 4.1.
+# 3.1.
 Introduction

-For this fourth lab, we are going to have a play with the fully configured reference environment with Grafana Assistant
+For this third lab, we're going to explore a fully configured reference environment using Grafana Assistant.

-Click to the next module to read about the reference environment mission.
+Click to the next module to get started.